CKC-Technologies/tunl-embedded-payment-form/README.md

     }
 ```

-The `start` function collects the data from the html input fields and stores them in `payment-data` const.
+The `start` function collects the data from the html input fields and stores them in `payment_data` const.
 It then passes this data into the `get_form_url` function that we see just below.

-This function just POST's this data back to the page we are already on (which is actually a php page as can be seen in the full example: [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php) and then simply returns the parsed JSON directly to the caller.
+This function just POST's this data back to the page we are already on (which is actually a php page as can be seen in the full example code: [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php) and then simply returns the parsed JSON directly to the caller.

 The `start` function uses these results to update the `src` attribute on the iframe on our html and removes the `display: none` style from our modal.
 The User can now see the credit card form as shown in the image below.